5 RF Drone Detector Misconceptions

 Under current laws, no private entity, not even a law enforcement agency, can obtain authorization to use a system that mitigates or reads signal content.

 Through the Preventing Emerging Threats Act of 2018 (codified as 6 U.S.C. § 124n), DOE, DOD, DOJ, and DHS can apply for authorization to use such systems in the United States.
-However, the process, as explained here, is arduous, and once the equipment is placed, it cannot be moved with re-application.
+However, the process, as explained here, is arduous, and once the equipment is placed, it cannot be moved without re-application.